-Mike Russell is the National Sales Manager for the Power Climber Wind division of SafeWorks.
+Russell is the Director of Market Development for Spider, a division of SafeWorks.
 Formerly the National Sales Manager for Power Climber, he joined the SAIA Board of Directors in 2007.
 Prior to joining SafeWorks, Mike held progressively responsible sales and operations positions in the personal safety products and training industries serving Fortune 100 companies.
 Mike is a graduate of the University of Kentucky, Gatton College of Business and Economics.

-Colby Hubler, SAIA Treasurer / Power Climber Wind
+Colby Hubler, SAIA Secretary / Power Climber Wind